Develop a multi-agent solution

 For this exercise, you’ll use starter code that will help you connect to your Foundry project and create a multi-agent solution that can process customer feedback.
 You’ll clone this code from a GitHub repository.

-4. In the Explorer view, navigate to the Labfiles/05-agent-orchestration/Python folder to find the starter code for this exercise.
+7. In the Explorer pane, expand the Python folder to view the code files for this exercise.

 python -m venv labenv